mozeago/Google-Africa-Developer-Scholarship-2021-Summary/README.md

 3. How data is shared especially for advertising

 Use location emulator applications to simulate GPS apps and turn off wifi for accuracy.
+Navigation safe Args is used to pass variables between fragments